Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/WLAN_SSID.md

 ## Description

-SSID (WLAN Name) of the wireless network.
+SSID (WLAN Name) of the wireless network

+!!!
+Note
+    To apply this parameter a device reboot is required.

 !!!
 Note